cyberhobo/wordpress-geo-mashup/geo-mashup/readme.txt

 Contributors: cyberhobo
 Donate Link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=11045324
-Tags: map, maps, google maps, google map, mapping, mashup, geo, google, geocms Requires at least: 3.0
+Tags: map, maps, google maps, google map, mapping, mashup, geo, google, geocms Requires at least: 3.4
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.4.12
+Stable tag: 1.5

 Include Google and OpenStreetMap maps in posts and pages, and map posts, pages, and other objects on global maps.
 Make WordPress into a GeoCMS.

 == Description ==

 This plugin lets you save location information with posts, pages, and other WordPress objects.
-These can then be presented on interactive Google maps in many ways.
+These can then be presented on interactive maps in many ways.

 = Examples =